matrix-org/matrix-spec-proposals/proposals/3079-low-bandwidth-csapi.md

 HTTP/3 over QUIC (which is UDP) was considered but rejected due to large initial connection sizes, which mandate 1200 bytes of padding.

+DEFLATE is a compression algorithm which can further reduce bandwidth usage.
+Blanket compression algorithms are vulnerable to the [CRIME attack](https://tools.ietf.org/html/rfc7525#section-3.3), so any compression algorithm must be explicitly opt-in.
+DTLS connections MAY support DEFLATE as a [compression method](https://tools.ietf.org/html/rfc3749#section-2.1), and should be negotiated in the TLS handshake.

 ## Security considerations